Arcadia History Room

 Significant holdings include photographs from the Arcadia Tournament of Roses and Santa Anita Assembly Center for the Japanese, U.S. Army Balloon School papers, and a collection of books written by Arcadia authors.
 Other items focus on Elias J. "Lucky" Baldwin, Los Angeles County Arboretum, and Santa Anita Park Racetrack.
 The history of the City of Arcadia is documented from its incorporation in 1903 and includes information on local government, businesses, and maps.

 The physical collection is housed in the Arcadia History Room and is available for research and viewing by appointment only.

-The online collection, hosted by AndOrNot, provides access to documents, newspaper clippings, citations, and obituaries, as well as photos and paintings relating to Arcadia.
+The online collection provides access to documents, newspaper clippings, citations, and obituaries, as well as photos and paintings relating to Arcadia.